canonical/indico-operator/docs/explanation/charm-architecture.md

 ### Redis

-Redis is an open-source in-memory data structure store used as a cache backend.
-Copies of frequently accessed data are stored and used if satisfy the request.
+Redis is an open-source in-memory data structure store used here as two independent containers:

+1. Cache backend: Copies of frequently accessed data are stored and used if satisfy the request.
 Otherwise, the application will handle it.
 This configuration helps to reduce the number of queries and improve response latency.
+2. Message broker: Used for communication between Indico and the Celery background workers.

 ## Juju Events